amirho3inf/amirho3inf-gh-pages-hugo/content/_index.md

 ---

-Hey!
-I'm Amirhosein Falahati.
-I live in Sari, Iran.
-I think I'm a hacker!
-I mean a skilled computer programmer, not "security hacker".
+I'm Amirhosein Falahati and I'm living in Sari, Iran.
+I’m a software engineer.

-I should say that I really love Python 🐍!
-I code any kind of scripts with python like crawlers, bots, etc. and I have written some GUI programs using PyQT, also web applications and REST API using Flask or sometimes Django.
-Like I said, I love Python!
-But sometimes I code with Node.js and Lua.
+I really love Python 🐍 and write any kinds of programs and scripts like Crawlers, Bots (for Telegram, Instagram), GUI applications (using PyQt), Websites and API's (using Flask, Django, Channels) in it.
+I also code in Node.js, Lua and some another languages (sometimes by need) and know HTML and CSS well.

 I use Arch BTW 😃!
-I've been using GNU/Linux for four years and I think I'm good at it.
-See [Résumé](/resume.pdf) for more information.
+I've been using GNU/Linux for four years and I'm good at it.
+I like to use Free Software since I'm a fan of it.

-I have a [YouTube channel](https://yt.vu/+Ami_TV) where I post computer related and programming tutorial videos.
-You can subscribe to my channel if you like 👀.
+Also I have a [YouTube channel](https://yt.vu/+Ami_TV) where I post computer related videos and programming tutorials.
+Subscribe if you are interested 👀.

-Music and Hip Hop is an important part of my life, I'm also interested in video games and animes.
+A lot of my day time I listen to music and for a little bit of it, I play video games.
+By the way, I like Sci-Fi and comedy movies, anime, and memes.
+Yay!
+Laughing is so enjoyable.

 Thank you for being here and reading this 😁.